 - Catch rates for largemouth bass were highest in the summer but the success on trophy largemouth bass is highest in the spring.

 - On average, a trophy largemouth bass is caught for every 115 hours of fishing effort in the spring.
 This estimate goes up slightly in the rest of the year.

-- About 70% of the trophy largemouth bass caught in 1999 was in the spring.
+- About 70% of the trophy largemouth bass caught were in the spring.

 - About 29% of the trophy largemouth bass caught were harvested.

 - Anglers from across Virginia fish at Briery Creek Lake.
 Additionally, anglers from at least 15 states come to fish Briery Creek Lake each year.

 Fishing at Briery Creek Lake is economically important to the local community

 Information from Virginia's Angler Recognition Program also demonstrates that Briery Creek Lake is one of the state's best largemouth bass fisheries.
 Since 1995, Briery Creek Lake has been at or near the top for "citation" largemouth bass each year.
 In fact, 24 of the 25 heaviest largemouth bass from public waterbodies have come from Briery Creek Lake since 1993.
 Additionally, 16 of the 25 heaviest largemouth bass since 1970 have come from Briery Creek Lake!
 Not bad for a lake that was built in 1986.

 Although known widely as a trophy bass lake, Briery Creek Lake is also one of Southside Virginia's best lakes for bluegill, redear sunfish, and crappie.
 Biologists also use electrofishing and creel surveys to monitor these populations and all are characterized by moderate to high abundances and fast growth.
 Angler catch rates for bluegill and redear sunfish are best from late April to June while crappie are typically best in March and April.